dhausk/diaperBolic/README.md

 # DiaperBolic

-###A React Native App for new born parents giving them the ability to keep track of their child's diaper changes.
+### A React Native App for new born parents giving them the ability to keep track of their child's diaper changes.
 Tracking diapers is just the beginning, Diaperbolic also tracks what kind of dirty diaper was changed as well as representing all these diapers on the DiaperBolic-Curve, which is a a series of charts and graphs.
 Parents can add edit and delete their dirty diapers just incase they had a false alarm

-<iframe width="560" height="315" src="https://www.youtube.com/embed/62Z57YZpFCY?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+You can view DiaperBolic in action [here.](https://www.youtube.com/embed/62Z57YZpFCY?rel=0)

+## Technology used to create DiaperBolic's front end.
+* React Native
+* Expo
+* React Native Elements
+* Victory Charts by Formidable Labs

+You can find the repo to DiaperBolic's [server side here](https://github.com/dhausk/diaperBolicServer)

-# Want to improve DiaperBolic?
+## Want to improve DiaperBolic?
-#### To install DiaperBolic locally just:
+#### To install DiaperBolic you will need to have expo installed and then just:

 * fork the repository
 * clone or Download
 * npm install
 * npm start
+  * heroku may need a few moments to wake up so don't be alarmed if the data doesn't appear right away.

 ## MIT LICENSE
 ### Copyright (C) 2018 Oil Change